bensultan1985/ontology-wiki-project/README.md

 Project for Regeneron.
 Task: The Ontology Department needs CRUD and viewing abilities for dataset of clinical concepts.

 This application displays data in a customizable wiki format.
-Existing clinical concepts can be edited in the regular viewing portal if a user has the role of "admin".
+Existing clinical concepts can be edited in the regular viewing portal if logged in as "admin".
 Clinical concepts can also be created and/or edited in the admin portal, located at baseUrl + /admin (example: http://localhost:3000/admin).
 Login as an admin to access this functionality.

 This app was built with Next.js, Node, React, TypeScript, and Mantine (for components and theming).